Yuss3f/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley is a script that displays a confused smiley "(Ôo)' 2-hellofile is a script that displays the content of the /etc/passwd file 3-twofiles is a script that displays the content of /etc/passwd and /etc/hosts
+1-confused_smiley is a script that displays a confused smiley "(Ôo)' 2-hellofile is a script that displays the content of the /etc/passwd file 3-twofiles is a script that displays the content of /etc/passwd and /etc/hosts 4-lastlines is a script that display the last 10 lines of /etc/passwd